hms-networks/IgnitionEwonConnector/readme.md

 ### Saving Changes

 Once all the configuration information has been entered, click `Save Changes`, then restart Ignition.

+### Generating a Talk2M Token

+To learn more about Talk2M tokens and how to generate them, please refer to Section 4.6 of the DMWeb API reference guide found at: [DMWeb API Reference Guide](https://developer.ewon.biz/system/files_force/rg-0005-00-en-reference-guide-for-dmweb-api.pdf).

 <sup>[Back to top](#table-of-contents)</sup>